leomeyer/OPDI/code/c/libraries/POCO/readme.txt

 Reload LD cache:
 > sudo ldconfig

-The linux configs should link the POCO libraries dynamically.
+The Linux configs should link the POCO libraries dynamically.
 This avoids problems ("Using 'gethostbyname' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking").

 ------------------------------------------------------------------------------------------------------

-On Raspberry Pi, make sure that the libssl-dev library is installed:
-> sudo apt-get install libssl-dev

-Compile without ODBC and MySQL support:
-> ./configure --no-tests --no-samples --omit=Data/ODBC,Data/MySQL
-Then, compile POCO:
-> make -s
-Compiling can take quite a long time.
-Check for errors; install missing libraries if necessary.
-Install the libraries:
-> sudo make -s install
-Reload LD cache:
-> sudo ldconfig

 If you want to cross-compile for the Raspberry Pi, follow these steps: